cameron314/concurrentqueue/README.md

 number of elements (`N`) and the maximum number of explicit and implicit producers directly, and let it do the computation for you.

+In addition to blocks, there are other internal data structures that require allocating memory if they need to resize (grow).
+If using `try_enqueue` exclusively, the initial sizes may be exceeded, causing subsequent `try_enqueue` operations to fail.
+Specifically, the `INITIAL_IMPLICIT_PRODUCER_HASH_SIZE` trait limits the number of implicit producers that can be active at once before the internal hash needs resizing.
+Along the same lines, the `IMPLICIT_INITIAL_INDEX_SIZE` trait limits the number of unconsumed elements that an implicit producer can insert before its internal hash needs resizing.
+Similarly, the `EXPLICIT_INITIAL_INDEX_SIZE` trait limits the number of unconsumed elements that an explicit producer can insert before its internal hash needs resizing.
+In order to avoid hitting these limits when using `try_enqueue`, it is crucial to adjust the initial sizes in the traits appropriately, in addition to sizing the number of blocks properly as outlined above.

 Finally, it's important to note that because the queue is only eventually consistent and takes advantage of weak memory ordering for speed, there's always a possibility that under contention `try_enqueue` will fail even if the queue is correctly pre-sized for the desired number of elements. (e.g. A given thread may think that